New-Languages-for-NLP/course-materials/_build/html/_sources/w1/tokenization.md

 spaCy's tokenization rules begins splitting tokens on spaces.
 It's nearly identical what you'd get from `"Siberia has many rivers.".split()`, which is `['Siberia','has','many','rivers.']`  Keep a close eye on the period in this sentence.
 Once again, Python had trouble identifying the period as a distinct token.
 Once the text is split on the spaces, spaCy applies as series of checks.
 - Exceptions: This is a list of specific patterns to look for.
 For example, "1 am", will become `<1><a.m.>` The tokenizer not only notices that 'am' isn't the verb `to be`, but also that the formatting is ambiguous.
 If we turn all AM, am, and a.m into a.m. then we have a common unit for analysis.
 This is especially important when you are interested in word frequencies in a text.

 The exceptions for your language are most often found in `spacy/lang` directory in a `tokenizer_exceptions.py` file.
-For example, here are exceptions for English and shortened forms of because.
-These exception prevent the tokenizer from splitting the `'` from `coz`.
-Rather we take the whole thing and normalize it to `because`.
+For example, here are the exceptions for English to handle shortened forms of 'because' such as 'cause.
+These exception prevent the tokenizer from splitting off the `'` from `coz`.

 __[tokenizer_exceptions.py](https://github.com/explosion/spaCy/blob/34e13c1161f7d42b961026b12d2eb3d3165bae27/spacy/lang/en/tokenizer_exceptions.py#L392)__